UntoldEngine Tile-Based Streaming Architecture

 effectivePrefetchRadius(see Prefetch Radius). - Applies the frustum gate (padded AABB vs camera frustum,

 tileFrustumGatePadding = 20 m).
-Tiles fully outside the frustum are skipped this tick. - Eligible tiles are sorted by priority (descending) then distance (ascending).
+Tiles fully outside the frustum are skipped this tick. - Applies the hierarchy gate (see Hierarchy-Aware Tile Culling).
+Tiles whose parent spatial region is fully covered by closer loaded tiles have their occlusion score multiplied by

 maxConcurrentTileLoads(default 2) are dispatched vialoadTile(), subject to the memory budget gate: the total parse memory in flight must stay undertileParseMemoryBudgetMB(200 MB), with a guarantee that at least one tile always loads even if it alone exceeds the budget.